 This happens more often than you’d think.
 Across industries, businesses discover that the IT services they’re paying for look nothing like what they’re actually receiving.
 The gap between contractual promises and delivered reality can cost your organization thousands of dollars annually and expose you to serious operational and security risks.

-Here are ten warning signs that your MSP may be falling short, along with practical steps you can take to address each issue.
+Here are ten warning signs that your MSP is falling short, along with practical steps you can take to address each issue.

 1. Response Times That Stretch Into Days